 Howard Daniel McAlonie was born on June 30, 1923 in Whitehall, New York.
 After the death of his father when he was 15, his family moved to Troy, NY and attended St. Peter’s Church in Troy, NY.
 Howard attended St. Peter's School and graduated from Catholic Central High School (CCHS) as part of the class of 1941.
-Today, the school is the West Hall Building on the Rensselaer Polytechnic Institute (RPI) campus, where McAlonie graduated in 1950.
+Today, West Hall Building on the Rensselaer Polytechnic Institute (RPI) campus.

-During August 1943, McAlonie joined the U. S. Navy (USN) and was assigned to the 133rd Naval Construction Battalion “SeaBees”.
+During August 1943, McAlonie joined the U. S. Navy (USN) and was assigned to the 133rd Naval Construction Battalion (133rd NCB) “SeaBees”.

 On July 20, 1945 his hometown friend 2nd Lt.
-John F. McGrath flew to Iwo Jima from Guam during his R&R to surprise his friends from Troy that he knew were based on the island: Howard McAlonie and Abbott Hope.
-After locating his friends, the three were photographed on the black sand beach near their tent before McGrath departed back to duty the next day.
+John F. McGrath flew to Iwo Jima from Guam during his R&R to try to locate his friends from Troy that he knew were based on the island: Howard McAlonie and Abbott Hope.
+Amazingly, he was able to locating his friends and their reunion was photographed on the black sand beach near their tent before McGrath departed back to duty the next day.
 During the visit, McAlonie gave McGrath a note with the names of other friends from Troy including the names P. McAlonie.
 Joseph F. Masterson and H. McAlonie.
 The next day, McGrath went Missing In Action (MIA) piloting F4U Corsair 81095 on a combat mission.
-This note written on Iwo Jima was returned to Howard in 2002, by McGrath’s niece.
+This handwritten note written on Iwo Jima was returned to Howard in 2002, by McGrath’s niece.

-McAlonie attended Rensselaer Polytechnic Institute (RPI) graduating in 1950.
+McAlonie attended Rensselaer Polytechnic Institute (RPI) graduating with the class of 1950.
 Next, he attended UPenn Wharton School of Business, and then worked as a mechanical engineer for the Department of the Army at the Benét Laboratories in the Watervliet Arsenal for over 40 years.